Sleep Problems

 • Try to deal with problems or worries during the day, and set them aside when you go to bed.

-• Avoid caffeine after 3 pm, including coffee, colas, black teas, and chocolate.
+• Avoid caffeine (e.g., coffee, colas, black teas, and chocolate) after 3 pm.

 • Try relaxation exercises or meditation before bed.

-• Ask others to avoid calling when you’re usually asleep unless it’s an emergency.
+• Ask others to avoid calling or texting you when you’re usually asleep unless it’s an emergency.

 • Ask someone to give you a backrub or foot massage at the end of the day.

-• If sleep medications are prescribed, follow directions carefully.
+• If sleep medications are prescribed, take them based on your doctor’s instructions.

 Here are some additional tips if you are sleeping too much (more than 12 hours per day):

-• Avoid boredom.
+• Avoid sleeping as a way to cope with boredom.
 Distract yourself with hobbies or other activities when you feel sleepy during the day.

-• Avoid peanuts and dairy products, which can make you sluggish.
+• Avoid eating too many sweets, peanuts, and dairy products to make you sluggish.

 When should I talk to my doctor about my sleep problems?